bitpay/opencart-plugin/GUIDE.md

 ## Setup
 ### Install the Payment Extension
 Go to Extensions > Payments.
-Find the BitPay payment extension and click the install button.
+Find the BitPay payment extension and click the green install button.
 The page will refresh, you'll see a success message, and the install button will turn into a red uninstall button.
 Click on the edit button.
 You are now at the BitPay plugin's configuration screen.

 ### Connect to BitPay
 For live transactions, just press the Connect to BitPay button.
 For test transactions, press the drop down button attached to the Connect to Bitpay button and select testnet.
 You will be redirected to your BitPay merchant account and asked to approve a token which connects your store to BitPay's API.
-Upon pressing Approve, you will be redirected to BitPay plugin's configuration screen.
+After pressing Approve, please go back to the BitPay/OpenCart plugin configuration screen.

 Configure the settings that work best for you.
 Each setting has a tooltip that can help explain what it does.
 Set the status setting to enabled and click save at the top right of the page.